bohanh/REP_P/readme.md

 - Requiring a dedicative GPU for the hardware, the ```GPU and DRAM``` columns are empty in our results.

 ### Is the Original Study Reproducible?
+After recoding or modifying ```compile_all.py```, ```analyse.py```, ```analyse_data.py```, and some other files, we were able to run the project on some tasks that we have chosen.
+Despite some visible differences in the results for specific languages, the results from our reproduced study are mostly coherent with the original study.
+We therefore believe that the original study is reproducible.

 ## Replicability
 ## Replicability